Health and safety

 Medical care: For an emergency, dial 15 within France or 112 anywhere in Europe

 You may consult the doctor of your choice.
 If it is not an emergency, print out the ISIC medical form, take it with you and ask the doctor to fill it out.
 Keep all your receipts and turn them in to ISIC for reimbursement.
-If it is an emergency, get care immediately, contact Alex as soon as you are able.
+If it is an emergency, get care immediately, contact Alex or Andrea as soon as you are able.

 - Dr Abenhaim, 35 boulevard Tauler. speaks English. walk-in consultations Mon, Tues, Thurs: 8:30-11:30 and 16:00-18:00; Wed: 8:30-14:30; Fri: 8:30-11:30.
 Closed weekends.